-Holly Sonders Spreads Her Legs In A Minuscule Thong While Pretending That ‘She’s A Plane-Eater’
+Holly Sonders Spreads Her Legs In A Minuscule Thong While Pretending That She's A 'Plane-Eater'

 Holly Sonders took her Instagram account to new heights with her latest update.
-The former Golf channel host left very little to the imagination when she wore the skimpiest outside while posing outside.
+The former Golf Channel host left very little to the imagination when she wore a skimpy outfit while posing outside.
 Her fans were delighted with the upload and raced to view the risque shot just moments after it went live.

 The brunette bombshell took advantage of a roof terrace of a tall building.
 The photo was staged on a bright sunny day with panoramic views all around.
 The background showed skyrises, blue skies, and mountains in the distance.
-As per the geotag, Holly was in Las Vegas at the time of the shot.
+Per the geotag, Holly was in Las Vegas at the time of the shot.

-Holly stood on a tiled roof and then lifted her left leg onto the railing.
+Holly stood on a tiled roof and lifted her left leg onto the railing.
 She spread her legs wide so that she could accomplish the move and held onto the rail with her hands.
 She then stretched her torso and tilted her head back.

 A plane appeared to be getting ready to land in Holly's opened mouth.
 She stuck out her tongue, creating a landing strip for the aircraft for a hilarious shot.

-Holly rocked a barely-there black lingerie set that did nothing but favors for her figure.
+Holly rocked a barely there black lingerie set that did nothing but favors for her figure.
 The ebony color set off her bronzed skin tone and matched her dark hair.

-The influencer’s booty took center stage in the minuscule thong.
-The bottoms barely covered the necessary and allowed her to flaunt her peachy backside, curvy hips, and neverending legs.

-In her caption, Holly quoted the lyrics of Daryl Hall and John Oates’ iconic song “Maneater.”
+In her caption, Holly paraphrased the lyrics of Daryl Hall and John Oates' iconic song "Maneater."
 Many fans loved the concept of the photo and showed their support.
 While many liked the image, others waxed lyrical in the comments section.

 An admirer loved the pic and made a tongue-in-cheek remark.

-“My phone melted,” they wrote and added a slew of emoji.
+"My phone melted," they wrote, adding a slew of emoji.

-“The thoughts that you are putting in my head [shocked emoji].
-Not bad ones, that’s for sure,” they mused.
+"The thoughts that you are putting in my head [shocked emoji].
+Not bad ones, that's for sure," a second person mused.

 One follower made a blanket statement about people's preferences.

-“That’s the view every man wants & most women too,” they expressed their opinion.
+"That's the view every man wants & most women too," they opined.

 An Instagram user pointed out that the aircraft had options.